A place to share, learn and support each other.

 "Her Disability exposed her to Racism.
 TV Show host Carion Fenn breaks her silence & lend her voice to Women & Persons with a Disability to help break down barriers as a community."

 Hear her TRUTH of Anti-Black Racism at the Superior Court of Justice Oshawa.
-How RACE & DISABILITY impacting Women, Black Women, Minority Women & Persons with a Disability.
-A BLACK WOMAN WITH A DISABILITY was not AFFORDED her legal right to Disability Accommodation under the Human Rights Code, AODA & Bill C-81 Accessible Canada Act.
+How RACE & DISABILITY are impacting Women, Black Women, Minority Women & Persons with a Disability.
+A BLACK WOMAN WITH A DISABILITY was not AFFORDED her legal right to Disability Accommodation under the Human Rights Code, AODA & Bill C-81 Accessible Canada Act with Reprisal.

-Former Minister & Ajax MPP, Rod Phillips and Councillor Deidre Newman has been a great support to Ms. Fenn and her child.
-Among Durham Black Network, VL, Dr. Ian Horseman, Dr. Sal, Dr. Ashok Mukherjee, Kennedy's Intervention Services Inc., Black Actions Defense Committee, Human Rights Legal Support, ARCH Disability Law Centre and many others.
-The Discrimination then turned into reprisal, abuse of power and using systems often used to cause harm to the Black Community.
+Former Minister & Ajax MPP, Rod Phillips, Lawyer Valentine Lovekin, Councillor & Family Court Lawyer Deidre Newman has been a great support to Ms. Fenn and her child Eithan.
+Among Durham Black Network, Abilies Centre President & CEO Stuart McReynalds, Dr. Ian Horseman, Dr. Sal, Dr. Ashok Mukherjee, Regional Chair John Henry, Pickering Mayor Dave Ryan, Kennedy's Intervention Services Inc., Black Actions Defense Committee, Human Rights Legal Support, ARCH Disability Law Centre and many others.
 It is time to break these chains and free our community.
 To do so we MUST work together.
 So let's talk Durham.
 Together We Are Stronger®

 Founder & CEO